BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/gitlab-runners.rst

       ``"/mnt/data/mri/ria-dicoms:/data/ria-dicoms:ro"`` and ``"/mnt/data/mri:/data/"`` are mounting the mri data and ria-dicoms archive from the system where the :ref:`StoreSCP <storescp>` container is saving the dicom sessions.

 #.
-At least 3 different runners need to be created as instance-wide runners to start testing the pipeline.
+At least 3 different runners need to be created as instance-wide runners.

    a.
 Untagged jobs